Vietnamese Noodle Salad with Pork

 To assemble the salad in Thanh Truc style, I add the hot pork to low wide bowls of rice vermicelli noodles, lettuce, carrot, cucumber, bean sprouts, cilantro, and lime.
 And then I throw in some fresh mint (not a Thanh Truc thing), simply because I like any excuse to do so in a fresh salad.
 Some Thai basil would also be great!

 Like this Vietnamese Noodles Salad?
-Pin it!
+Save it to Pinterest!

 For more recipes using pork, check out: